 During this period democracy and liberty regarded all human beings as equal and free.
 This was as it was envisioned by the founding fathers of the United States of America.
-These principles and ideals asserted that this principles and ideals conformed to all individuals regardless of race, class and education.
-These ideals had been declared in the American declaration of Independence.
+These principles and ideals asserted that these principles and ideals conformed to all individuals regardless of race, class, and education.
+These ideals had been declared in the American Declaration of Independence.
 At the time and in reality then this was only a preserve of white men.
-Women and the black American alike were not deemed as equal.
-However white American women had more rights than the Black American.
+Women and black Americans alike were not deemed equal.
+However white American women had more rights than Black Americans.
 These writers advocated for the abolition of slavery and women’s suffrage.

 They championed this in their literature that all man is capable of anything.
 Harriet Ann Jacobs in her work Life of a slave girl illustrates the horrific and unfathomable treatment of the slaves by slave owners.
 Women slaves were the most affected experiencing sexual abuse and harassment that they went through.
 This is an autobiographical narrative of her life.